joejag/the_good_the_bad_the_openplan/words/part1.md

-# A Quick history of the office
+# Part one: A history of the office

 ## 1726: The Old Admiralty Office